arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

   `--arangosearch.columns-cache-limit` startup option
   to control the memory consumption of this cache.

+  You may use the following shorthand notations on View creation instead of an array of objects as described above.
+The default compression and cache settings are used in this case:

+  - An array of string, like `["attr1", "attr2"]`, to place each attribute into a separate column of the index (introduced in v3.10.3).

+  - An array of arrays of strings, like `[["attr1", "attr2"]]`, to place the attributes into a single column of the index, or `[["attr1"], ["attr2"]]` to place each attribute into a separate column.

 The `storedValues` option is not to be confused with the `storeValues` option, which allows to store meta data about attribute values in the View index.